troperville

 Film

-• Dexter: Michael C. Hall (Dexter Morgan) and Jennifer Carpenter (Debra Morgan) are playing onscreen siblings.
-For a couple of years they were married in Real Life.
+• Dexter: Michael C. Hall (Dexter Morgan) and Jennifer Carpenter (Debra Morgan) are playing onscreen (adopted) siblings.
+For a couple of years, they were married in Real Life.

 • Ryo Narushima (formerly Keiko Hayase) and Ryuhei Kobayashi, the actors who played the twin Hoshikawa siblings of Remi and Fumiya in Chikyuu Sentai Fiveman, dated each other while filming the series.
 They were married after the show ended and have since raised three children.

-• Heroes: Heroes co-stars Hayden Panettiere (Claire Bennet) and Milo Ventimiglia (Peter Petrelli) dated while playing an onscreen uncle and niece.
-They've since broken up, but that hasn't stopped the shippers from shipping Peter/Claire who are uncle and niece.
+• Heroes: Hayden Panettiere (Claire Bennet) and Milo Ventimiglia (Peter Petrelli) dated for a time while playing an onscreen uncle and niece.
+They've since broken up.

-• LOST: Michael Emerson is married to the woman who plays Ben's mother.
+• Lost: Michael Emerson is married to Carrie Preston, who plays Ben's mother.
 Somewhat offset by the fact they never share screen-time with each other.

 • Ian Somerhalder (Boone) and Maggie Grace (Shannon) briefly dated.

 • This also happened to be canon incest for the characters.
-I mean, they're step-siblings, but they call each other brother/sister.
-It's confusing and awkward.
+They're siblings.

-• On Roswell the actors who played Max and Isabel (siblings) were dating in real life.
+• On Roswell, Jason Behr and Katherine Heigl, who played brother and sister Max and Isabel, respectively, were dating in real life.

 • David Cassidy and Susan Dey, who played siblings on The Partridge Family, slept together shortly after the series ended.
 She had a huge crush on him; he claimed he loved her like a sister, but made an effort anyway.
 It didn't work out.